-All Jr. high and high school students must be financially cleared before they can take semester exams.
+All junior high and high school students must be financially cleared before taking semester exams.
 They can pick up their exam passes at the Business Office.
 The teachers will require a pass before administering a test.

 School and Personal Property